ni/niveristand-communications-bus-template/Docs/User Guide.md

 ## Theory of Operation

 The most flexible way of creating extensible architectures in LabVIEW is by using LabVIEW classes and interfaces.
 To create class or interface overrides, LabVIEW requires a new VI of the same name, with the same connector pane to exist.
 This presents challenges to creating extensible and reusable code pieces in custom devices because VeriStand requires top-level custom device libraries to be saved as `.llb` files.
-These files have a flat structure, which means two files of the same name can not exist in these file types.
+These files have a flat structure, which means two files of the same name cannot exist in these file types.

 The newly generated custom device has a different file structure than one generated from the [Custom Device Wizard](https://github.com/ni/niveristand-custom-device-wizard).
 Instead of a single LabVIEW project in the `Source` directory, there are two projects: